Mumberthrax/llama-derp-web-interface/README.md

 ---

 **Note:** readme and almost all code comopsed by chatgpt. it's... a little bit dumb.
+I used windsurf with the free trial of chatgpt 4.1 and nearly pure 'vibe coding'.
+I am not a web developer, and I have not really examined the code here directly.
+I just bullied chatgpt to fix problems as they appeared.
+I do not recommend this approach at all unless the quality of the product doesn't really matter, or its something that's easily within the AI's capabilities, like making a simple web app.
+This one might be a bit more complex than the AI really ought to be handling on its own.

 ## Features